bregeabe/NMU-antibiotics-2024/antibiotic-report.md

 - Edit Specimen Information - Shows the form to edit specimen information.

 - Remove Patient - Allows admin to delete the selected patient.
-Allows for multiple selections or selecting all.

 - Remove Specimen - Allows admin to delete the selected specimen.
-Allows for multiple selections or selecting all.

 ## Platform